verge-io/docs/docs/knowledge-base/posts/api.md

 ## API Introduction

-The VeregOS system offers an API interface for custom development integration.
+The VergeOS system offers an API interface for custom development integration.
 This document serves to outline use of the API.
-Detailed information for the API can be found within the VeregOS UI, as a Swagger wiki page; the wiki page is created dynamically and will show a complete listing of VeregOS tables to access.
+Detailed information for the API can be found within the VergeOS UI, as a Swagger wiki page; the wiki page is created dynamically and will show a complete listing of VergeOS tables to access.
 <br>

 ### Swagger Interface

 Customers can access the inline Swagger documentation by navigating following these steps:

-1.  **Login** in to any VeregOS system with valid user credentials
+1.  **Login** in to any VergeOS system with valid user credentials
 2. From the Main Dashboard, click **System** on the left menu.
 3. Once inside the System Dashboard, at the **bottom left, there is a link to the API documentation.**